yym68686/ChatGPT-Telegram-Bot/README.md

 All the code related to plugins is in the git submodule ModelMerge within this repository.
 ModelMerge is an independent repository that I developed to handle API requests, conversation history management, and other functions.
 When you clone this repository using the `--recurse-submodules` parameter with git clone, ModelMerge will be automatically downloaded to your local machine.
 All the plugin code in this repository is located at the relative path `ModelMerge/src/ModelMerge/plugins`.
 You can add your own plugin code in this directory.
 The plugin development process is as follows:

 1. Create a new Python file in the `ModelMerge/src/ModelMerge/plugins` directory, for example, `myplugin.py`.
-Import your plugin in the `ModelMerge/src/ModelMerge/plugins/__init__.py` file, for example, `from .myplugin import MyPlugin`, and add your plugin name to the `__all__` list.

-2. Add your plugin's OpenAI format tool request body conversion code to the `function_call_list` variable in `ModelMerge/src/ModelMerge/plugins/config.py`.
-You only need to add one line of code to implement the conversion.
-Claude and Gemini tool request bodies don't need to be written separately, as the program will automatically convert to Claude/Gemini tool format when requesting the Gemini or Claude API.
-The `function_call_list` is a dictionary where the key is the name of the plugin and the value is the request body of the plugin.
-Please ensure the key names in the `function_call_list` dictionary are unique and do not duplicate existing plugin key names.

-3. Add key-value pairs to the `PLUGINS` dictionary in `ModelMerge/src/ModelMerge/plugins/config.py`.
-The key is the name of the plugin, and the value is the environment variable of the plugin and its default value.
-This default value is the switch for the plugin; if the default value is `True`, then the plugin is enabled by default.
-If the default value is `False`, then the plugin is disabled by default and needs to be manually enabled by the user in the `/info` command.
+Register the plugin by adding the `@register_tool()` decorator above your function.
+Import `register_tool` via `from .registry import register_tool`.

-4. Finally, add the plugin invocation code in the `get_tools_result_async` function in `ModelMerge/src/ModelMerge/plugins/config.py`.
+2. Finally, add the plugin invocation code in the `get_tools_result_async` function in `ModelMerge/src/ModelMerge/plugins/config.py`.
 When the robot needs to call a plugin, it will call this function.
 You need to add the plugin invocation code within this function.

+3. Add translations for the plugin name in various languages in the utils/i18n.py file.

-After completing the above steps, your plugin will be ready to use. 🎉
+After completing the above steps, your plugin is ready to use. 🎉

 ## 📄 Frequently Asked Questions